steviet108/Qualifying-Loans/README.md

 # *Qualifying-Loans-App*

-** This Loan Qualifying Application uses the CLI or Command Line Interface to match applicants with qualifying loans.
-It is an example of modular code that has functions in seperate files as to work more efficiently and also to enable easier maintanence **
+ This Loan Qualifying Application uses the CLI or Command Line Interface to match applicants with qualifying loans.
+It is an example of modular code that has functions in separate files as to work more efficiently and also to enable easier maintenance.

 ---
 ##  Technologies